Naldo (footballer, born 1982): Personal life

 Naldo is a devout Christian and has a large back-piece tattoo depicting Jesus on the cross with two angels on either side, one holding a guitar the other holding a heart.
 Over the tattoo it says in Portuguese "De Todo o Nos Livrai time Amém" ("Deliver us from evil, Amen").
 The tattoo was done by Frank Kassebaum and describing it Naldo states "I am very religious, and have faith in God.
 It is to my family and will always protect me."
 In addition, Naldo has the names of his wife Carla and his son Naldinho tattooed on his forearms.

 Naldo is married to his wife, Bento Goncalvense Carla Paludo in 2007.
 Together, they have two children, Naldinho (born in 2005) and Liz (born in 2009).
 He spoke about adaptation in Germany, saying in the interview in 2009: "In Rio Grande do Sul, I had a chance and I was recognized.
 My adaptation in Germany was very good, as soon as I arrived I became the team's holder, and I demonstrated on the field that I was adapted.
 Outside of it, everything went very well too, my son he was born here and my wife identifies with German culture."
 In December 2014, Naldo received German citizenship, having lived in the country since 2005.
 Naldo stated two years ago that he wanted to apply for a German passport.
 Like Naldo, his wife also obtained a German citizenship.
 Having lived in Düsseldorf, Naldo moved to France, with his children continuing to go to school in the country, even after leaving AS Monaco.

-In addition to speak Portuguese, Naldo is fluent in speaking German, having learn the language when he first moved to the country in 2005.
+As well as his native Portuguese, Naldo is fluent in German having started learning the language when he first moved to Germany in 2005.
 In March 2016, he and fellow Bundesliga defender Sebastian Langkamp handed out the awards at the Berlin-based 11mm Film Festival.

 In June 2013, Naldo spoke out about the protest in Brazil, supporting the protestors, saying: "The people here love football.
 The protest is directed against politics and not against the FIFA World Cup itself.
 I think the protests are good and important.
 It is right to demonstrate for a fairer Brazil so that everyone is better off.
 Brazil needs more clinics and schools.
 More money has to flow into the social system."
 In March 2017, he was appointed as the integration sponsor of the Bundesliga Foundation.

 Naldo said he does not drink alcohol, preferring to drink water.